Maternal Emotions During the Fifth Month of Pregnancy

 The whole world wants to help you grow your baby.
 Seeing a pregnant woman seems to bring out the busybody in everyone.
 (Wait till you have a new baby – it gets worse!)
 This is a good time to learn to ignore unhelpful advice and become more discerning about whose opinion you value.

-Anytime during pregnancy, especially during the middle trimester, some women have panic attacks: gasping for air, difficulty breathing, fast heartbeat (palpitations), and feeling like your chest is closing up.
+Anytime during pregnancy, especially during the middle trimester, strong maternal emotions cause some women to have panic attacks: gasping for air, difficulty breathing, fast heartbeat (palpitations) and feeling like your chest is closing up.
 These may awaken you in the middle of the night.
 If one of these comes on, check into relaxation mode, and convince yourself “I’m o.k.”
 These episodes pass quickly, reassuring you there’s really nothing to panic about.